 The Lifesaving Society is pleased to be entering into an enhanced delivery system with our affiliate partners.
 Society Training Centers and Accredited Facilities will have the local capacity to meet their leadership training needs and will be the hub of expertise and training for their zone.

-The Lifesaving Society has divided the province into 5 areas that match those of Alberta Health Services zones, with a sixth zone created for the NWT.
+The Lifesaving Society has divided the province into 5 areas that match those of Alberta Health Services zones, with a sixth zone created for the Northwest Territories.
 Our goal is to have at least one Training Center in every zone.
 These Training Centers must be able to provide a range of Lifesaving Society training to its surrounding communities, including Lifesaving Sport development, lifeguard training and leadership training.

 This system includes two levels of accreditation: Provincial Training Center (PTC) and Zone Training Center (ZTC).
 Each type of accreditation has distinct advantages and the opportunity for the affiliate and the Lifesaving Society to better meet the needs of the community.